FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 5. [References](#references)

 ## Executive Summary
 This is a log monitor which works on the Linux operating system.
-It helps keeps track of the activity on a website through the use of logs.
+It helps keep track of the activity on a website through the use of logs.

 Log activity that is flagged as an indicator of compromsise results in a security notification.